rjobidon/esp8266-gps/README.md

 The VK2828U7G5LF is a GPS module with an integrated antenna, receiver and decoder.
 It can talk with the ESP-8266 through serial communication and provides very useful information on geolocation: latitude, longitude, altitude, universal date and time.

-This circuit diagram showa the connection between the GPS module and the ESP-8266:
+This circuit diagram shows the connection between the GPS module and the ESP-8266:

 ![Circuit](Circuit.png)